Qutub Minar – Delhi Sightseeing

 The wall was built by Humayun while the buildings in the fort are attributed to Sher Shar.
-The notable buildings that have survived in the fort are the Sher Mandal , the Quila-I-kholina Mosque.
-Sher Mandal could be a 2 storey octagonal tower that was use by Humayun as his library.
+The notable buildings that have survived in the fort are the Sher Mandal, the Quila-I-kholina Mosque.
+Sher Mandal could be a 2 storey octagonal tower that was used by Humayun as his library.
 The mosque, designed around 1541-42, could be a landmark in Indo Muslim design.

-The doorway arch is of marble . the spandrels of red arenaceous rock decorates with marble bossed, the columns and pilasters of black and white marble.
+The doorway arch is of marble. the spandrels of red arenaceous rock decorate with marble bossed, the columns and pilasters of black and white marble.

 Jantar Mantar – Delhi Sightseeing